 God's people are no longer required to observe the laws, rules, or rituals of the "Old Covenant" as a Way to Enter into Heaven, and it is impossible, by their own power, to live good enough to enter.
 Entry into Heaven is only through belief and faith in Jesus.

 Law of the Spirit: "...through Christ Jesus, the law of the Spirit of life, set me free from the law of sin and death."
 (Rom 8:2)

 Eph 2:8-9 says it so well, "For it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God— not by works, so that no one can boast."

 “If you love Me, keep My commandments."
 (John 14:15)

-Since the Holy Spirit now lives within each and every born again believer, to guide, comfort and instruct, Christians should be able to live even more morally than the people in the Old Testament.
+Since the Holy Spirit now lives within every born-again believer, to guide, comfort and instruct, Christians should be able to live even more morally than the people in the Old Testament.

 The only way to enter into God's presence is through Jesus.
 When Jesus was crucified, the veil of the temple separating the "Most Holy Place," representing the very presence of God, was torn from top to bottom, signifying the end of the separation of God and man.

 Jesus death on the cross makes it possible for our spirit, joined with His, to enter into the very presence of God, a place so beautiful and glorious that it is beyond man's ability to imagine.
 Most Christians have a good understanding of both the Old and New Covenants, but some assume, that under the New Law of grace, they are now free of any responsibility.